netscaler/netscaler-k8s-ingress-controller/docs/canary/canary.md

     1. To access Spinnaker, in the Cloud Shell, click the **Web Preview icon** and select **Preview on port 8080**.

         !!! note "Note"
             You can access Spinnaker securely or via HTTP.
-To expose Spinnaker seurely, use the [spin-ingress-ssl.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/canary/manifest/spin-ingress-ssl.yaml) file to deploy the Ingress.
+To expose Spinnaker securely, use the [spin-ingress-ssl.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/canary/manifest/spin-ingress-ssl.yaml) file to deploy the Ingress.
             Once the Spinnaker application is publicly exposed, you can use the domain assigned for Spinnaker or IP address of the Ingress to access it.

 ### Create a Spinnaker pipeline and configure automated canary deployment